JIDIIII/CAPSTONE-CSIT227-F2-TEAMPURA/README.md

 LevelUp is a gamified fitness and wellness tracking system designed to motivate users through RPG-style progression, daily quests, automatic penalties, and reward unlocking.
 Inspired by progression systems similar to Solo Leveling, the platform turns real-life health habits into actionable “leveling” mechanics.

 The system encourages users to complete daily tasks—such as completing workouts, eating healthy meals, or hitting activity targets—to increase their XP, advance their level, and maintain streak bonuses.
-The central mechanic is the Daily Challenge, which must be completed every day to avoid penalties that reduce XP or apply temporary debuffs to the user’s account.
+The central mechanic is the Daily Challenge, which must be completed every day to avoid penalties that reduce XP of the user.

 ⸻